 Columns (4) and (5) show the results when expratio from d is regressed on impratio from d', where d' denotes the complement destination (poor ratio and rich ratio).
 Column (4) shows that an increase in poor ratio (impratio from the South) is associated with a decrease in the fraction of product-revenue from North.
-Conversely, Column (5) shows that an increase in rich ratio (impratio from the North) is associated with a decrease in the fraction of product-revenue from South.
+Conversely, Column (5) shows that an increase in rich ratio (impratio from the North) is associated with a decrease in the fraction of product-revenue from North. using a greater portion of product-revenue from South.
 Overall, Table 3 presents strong evidence that firms using a greater portion of "Northern" ("Southern") inputs also earn a greater portion of product revenue from the North (South).